What is social media’s impact on publishing?

 Social Media's Impact on Publishing

-Once upon a time, published articles just sat on newsstands, inside a magazine or newspaper, waiting for busy people to stop, pick them up and buy them.
+Once upon a time, published articles just sat on newsstands, inside a magazine or newspaper, waiting for busy people to stop, pick them up, and buy them.
+It seems like ancient history, right?
 Articles would tag along with hopes of being read and not added to the stack on the desk or the wastebasket.
-Then social publishing entered the game, and we’ve been trying to measure social media’s impact on publishing ever since.
+Then social publishing entered the game and changed everything we thought we understood about publishing.
+So, what exactly is social media’s impact on publishing?

-A very different expectation has been set.
-Readers no longer seek out their news—they wait for it to come to them.
+In short, very different expectation has been set for the news industry.
+Readers no longer seek out their information—they wait for it to come to them.
 As a publisher, you have to meet your audience where they are and tell them why they care.
 While this may sound like a daunting task, the ability to target your audience with appropriate content is a game changer.

-Today, article distribution is easier and more efficient for both the reader and publisher.
+Today, article distribution is easier and more efficient for both the reader and the publisher.

 Billions of people pick up their phones and scroll on social media every day.
 As a publisher, you have a line to massive audiences.